votingworks/vxsuite/apps/module-scan/README.md

   }
   ```

-- `POST /scan/configure` configures the scanner with an `election.json` as the
+- `PUT /election` configures the scanner with an `election.json` as the body
-  body

 - `POST /scan/invalidateBatch` invalidates a batch